Keep your shoes on: What to know about the TSA rule change at US airports

 The administration of President Donald Trump recently warned, for example, that international students entering the US must make their social media profiles available for inspection by authorities.

-“The goal of security measures should be to ensure that nobody can get through this security process if they pose a threat,” said Staley.
+“The goal of security measures should be to ensure that nobody can get through this security process if they pose a threat,” said Stanley.
 “The problems start when the government tries to categorise people by traits they believe could make them a risk, and to do that, you need to go into people’s lives and find out more about them.”